tvisentin/TinyScript/README.md

 If you don't want to change your path, set the `pathToMove` to empty:<br />
 `pathToMove = []`<br />
 You can also add more ignore words when you set `ignore` variable.<br />
+Add to `toLower` words where you don't want capital letters at the beginning.<br />

 Then, you can go to the folder or stay where you here and type the path.<br />
 `$> rename *`<br />